SAP/devops-docker-node-browsers/README.md

 The default tag contains node 10 due to compatibility reasons with approuter.

-For node 12, use the tag `node12`:
+For node 12 or node 14, use the tag `12-buster` or `14-buster`:

 ```
+docker pull ppiper/node-browsers:12-buster
-docker pull ppiper/node-browsers:node12
+docker pull ppiper/node-browsers:14-buster
 ```

 ## Build